Principles Behind These Metaphor Languages

 A village can be a metaphor for an interpersonal situation, a work process or any ongoing state of affairs.
 Creating a map of your village helps you to see the overall structure of the situation and focus on the essential.

 The visual focus of the map you build is unavoidably the roads that represent relationships.
 They’re the glue and they tell the tale of whether things are working well or not.
-Assuming you’ve already read a bit about building Village maps on the site, you know that obstacles and opportunities can be shown with symbols like swamps or gold nuggets and they do draw your attention.
+Assuming you have already read a bit about building Village maps on the site, you know that obstacles and opportunities can be shown with symbols like swamps or gold nuggets and they do draw your attention.
 But, its the ongoing relationships that are the heart of the map.

 It’s the repetitive, habitual behavior that goes on between two people or groups.
 When you’ve built the village map or your situation, you’ve makes it physical, its there!
 The structure of the situation is open for discussion but it’s reality is undeniable.